pingcap/docs/reference/tools/tiup/playground.md

 ### Replace the default binary files

-By default, when playground is started, each component is started using the binary files from the official image package.
+By default, when playground is started, each component is started using the binary files from the official mirror images.
 If you want to put a temporarily compiled local binary file into the cluster for testing, you can use the `--{comp}.binpath` flag for replacement.
 For example, execute the following command to replace the binary file of TiDB:

 {{< copyable "shell-regular" >}}